Arseni1919/Learning_DRL/README.md

 ### Temporal Difference Learning

 This is a central and novel idea that RL introduces to the world - Temporal-Difference (TD) learning.
+If falls somewhere between the DP and MC methods: no explicit model of the world, but also no need to wait until end of the episode each time to make an update.
 In TD-learning the algorithms use the estimation of subsequent states in order to evaluate current state - they bootstrap.

 Sarsa Algorithm: